Eternal Sunshine of the Spotless Mind

 Introduction

-Eternal Sunshine of the Spotless Mind is a 2004 American science fiction romantic drama film directed by Michel Gondry based on Charlie Kaufman's screenplay, and a story by Michel Gondry, Kaufman, and Pierre Bismuth.
-The film stars Jim Carrey and Kate Winslet, with Kirsten Dunst, Mark Ruffalo, Elijah Wood, and Tom Wilkinson in supporting roles.
-The film follows two individuals who undergo a procedure to erase each other from their memories following the dissolution of their relationship.
+Eternal Sunshine of the Spotless Mind is a 2004 American science fiction romantic drama film directed by Michel Gondry, based on Charlie Kaufman's screenplay developed from a story by Gondry, Kaufman, and Pierre Bismuth.
+Starring Jim Carrey and Kate Winslet, along with supporting roles from Kirsten Dunst, Mark Ruffalo, Elijah Wood, and Tom Wilkinson, it follows two individuals who undergo a memory erasure procedure to forget each other after the dissolution of their romantic relationship.
 The title of the film is a quotation from the 1717 poem Eloisa to Abelard by Alexander Pope.
 It uses elements of psychological drama, science fiction, and a nonlinear narrative to explore the nature of memory and love.[1]

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.